PAIN TOLERANCE AND PHYSICAL ACTIVITY

 He is one of the researchers behind the study.

-He adds that for severe chronic pain in several places in the body, higher activity was associated with a 16% reduced risk.
+He adds that for severe chronic pain in multiple locations of the body, higher activity was associated with a 16% reduced risk.

 Measured cold pain tolerance